Physics-50/Module-2/docs/week1.md

 ### Collecting data

-Your primary goal this week is to practice levitating beads and reach a point where both partners can comfortably levitate beads for data collection.
-Once you have reached this point you should collect sufficient exploratory data to make a preliminary estimate of the speed of sound.
+You have two main golas this week: first, you will practice levitating beads and reach a point where both partners can comfortably levitate beads for data collection.
+Second, you will collect sufficient exploratory data to make a preliminary estimate of the speed of sound.

+The basic strategy for determining the speed of sound using your acoustic levitator is as follows:

++ Place beads in the levitator.
+Using the provided materials and recommended parameters, you can trap one bead at each node position.
++ Each node is separated from the neighboring node by one half wavelength.
++ You will take a photo of the beads and digitally measure the distance between the nodes to compute the wavelength $$\lambda$$.
+This requires knowing the size of each pixel in the camera image, so you will need to include a ruler or something similar to calibrate the camera pixel size in the image you take.
++ You know the frequency $$\nu$$ of the wave, because you have set it with the function generator.
++ You can compute the speed of sound from $$v = \lambda \nu$$.

-You also have several methods at your disposal to make your measurements.
+You have several methods at your disposal to make your measurements.
 There are calipers, rulers, and cameras available in the lab.
 If you think of other methods that involve different materials around the lab, ask your instructor if you can use these materials.
 Creativity is encouraged!

 Each measurement method also comes with unique considerations, but here are some general considerations to ponder: